tshepang/blog-movies/content/movies/Waking Life (2001).rst

 passive listener, engages a more than usual, while also introspecting self the most.
 One other scene I enjoyed is that involving a group of four friends, who do a lot of negative talk, which is so deliberate it feels rehearsed.
-Most of the conversations are non-sensical, which can be challenging to my patience.
+Most of the conversations are nonsensical, which can be challenging to my patience.
 It's an interesting, and strange movie.